 Click photos to view multi-season gallery

 From the Town of Crested Butte: Take Gothic Road (Route 135) north 1.75 miles to Washington Gulch Road.
-Turn left and drive for another 7.75 miles up the gulch, past the ‘town’ of Elkton.
+Turn left and drive for another 7.75 miles up the gulch, past the 'town' of Elkton.
 There is a tight hairpin turn just before the rainbow rail that may be difficult for low clearance vehicles.
-A decent sized parking area within some big trees is on the left side.
+The old parking area, which is now closed is on the left side.
 Continue another 1/4 mile past there to the new trailhead and parking area.
 Map

 The parking area for this hike offers its own spectacular view down the valley all the way to Crested Butte.

 New 403 Route: Start out on the well marked trail just 1/4 mile up the road from the old parking area .
 It's a relatively easy start on local favorite 403, which sees a good number of mountain bikers in the summer.
 Wildflowers flourish all along this path as well .
 The trail switchbacks many times as you wind your way up the hillside .
 Views of Mt.
 Baldy appear to the west before the trail eventually swings east and meets up with the old 403 trail .
 Here you can take a 2 minutes detour at the sign to the old bench for the best views of Washington Gulch.
 Further ahead on 403 you'll approach a trail junction, where you'll go right.
 Just a brief hike ahead is another junction (take it left for the viewpoint) and for the turnaround point if you're not going up Gothic Mtn .
 Take in expansive panoramic views of Gothic Valley and the noticeable red triangle face of Avery Peak.